junxit/us-congress-bills-114/metadata.md

 - 2015-05-21 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-05-21 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2015-05-21 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2015-05-22 — Referred to the Subcommittee on Health.
+- 2015-06-02 — Committee Consideration and Mark-up Session Held.
+- 2015-06-02 — Ordered to be Reported (Amended) by Voice Vote.
+- 2015-06-03 — Referred to the Subcommittee on Health.
+- 2015-06-16 — Committee on Energy and Commerce discharged.
+- 2015-06-16 — Committee on Energy and Commerce discharged.
+- 2015-06-16 — Placed on the Union Calendar, Calendar No. 115.
+- 2015-06-16 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+114-159, Part I.
+- 2015-06-16 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+114-159, Part I.